nsrinidhibhat/Computer-Vision-Projects/README.md

 ## Projects
 1. Dogs vs Cats - A basic CNN code which classifies Dogs and Cats, with a hint of how Image Generator method from Tensorflow works, oragnizing the image files, and visualzing the layers.
+2. Dogs vs Cats v2 - A version 2 of the Project 1, supported with augmentations and the benefits of Transfer Learning!

 ## Knowledge Bytes